WordPress/gutenberg/packages/scripts/README.md

 -   Files with `.js` (or `.ts`) suffix located at any level of depth in `__tests__` folders.
 -   Files with `.js` (or `.ts`) suffix directly located in `test` folders.
 -   Files with `.test.js` (or `.test.ts`) suffix.

-#### Failed Test Artifacts

-When tests fail, both a screenshot and an HTML snapshot will be taken of the page and stored in the `artifacts/` directory at the root of your project.
-These snapshots may help debug failed tests during development or when running tests in a CI environment.

-The `artifacts/` directory can be customized by defining the `WP_ARTIFACTS_PATH` environment variable.

 #### Advanced information